jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

   * package[build-essential] action install (up to date) Chef Client finished, 0 resources updated
 ```
-Ah you got me.
-We didn't type in the ssh recipe to the default run did we; good eye.
-Go ahead and open up `cookbooks/base/recipes/default.rb` and do the following:
+Ah, you got me.
+We didn't add the ssh recipe to the default run, did we?
+Go ahead and open up `cookbooks/base/recipes/default.rb` and add the following:
 ```ruby
 %w{vim ntp build-essential}.each do |pkg|
    package pkg do